Subaru 1000: Subaru 1000 (A12)

+Development

 In addition to the 55 PS model there was also a more powerful "1000 SS" model available for 1968, first shown at the 1967 Tokyo Motor Show.
 This offered 67 PS at 6600 rpm; the top speed increased from 135 to 150 km/h.
 The power increase was due to twin SU carburettors and a 10:1 compression ratio, while stopping and going was improved with the fitment of quicker steering, disc brakes in front, firmer suspension, and standard radial tires.
-The 1000 was superseded by the 1100 (also known as the Subaru FF-1 Star in the United States and in other export markets) at the start of the seventies.

-By March 1969, Subaru had produced over 4,000 units as an alternative to the Toyota Corolla series KE10 (introduced in 1966), and the Nissan Sunny series B10.